Incivility to Civility

 From Incivility to Civility – Transforming the Workplace with Leadership and HR Technology

 In today’s workplace, creating a culture of respect and professionalism is no longer a nice-to-have but a must-have.
 However, across many organizations, workplace incivility is pervasive.
 Whether it’s passive-aggressive or overtly rude behaviors, microaggressions, or all the above, incivility can erode employee morale, collaboration, and productivity.
-HR and organizational leaders must understand the reasons behind incivility and take proactive steps to manage it to maintain a thriving work environment.
-Tools like a Human Resource Information System (HRIS) can help HR leaders be even more empowered to create a civil, respectful workplace.
+HR and organizational leaders must understand the root causes of incivility and take proactive steps to manage it to maintain a thriving work environment.
+Modern HR software, including tools such as a Human Resource Information System (HRIS), can empower HR leaders to be even more effective at creating a civil, respectful workplace.
 Let’s look at some of the reasons behind workplace incivility, the ways to address it, and how an HRIS can facilitate workplace civility.

 Defining Workplace Incivility

-Workplace incivility is defined as low-intensity, deviant behavior with ambiguous intent to harm the target, which violates workplace norms of mutual respect.
+Workplace incivility is defined as low-intensity, deviant behavior with an ambiguous intent to harm the target that violates workplace norms of mutual respect.
 These range from ignoring a colleague in a meeting to speaking to them condescendingly or gossiping behind their back.
 Though small, these things can build over time and contribute to toxic work environments and higher turnover.

 The Most Common Causes of Workplace Incivility

-1. Stress and Burnout: High-stress job settings can deplete patience and escalate irritability, causing employees to react unfavorably or to forgo manners.
+1. Stress and Burnout: High-stress work environments can deplete patience and heighten irritability, causing employees to react unfavorably or to forgo manners.

-2. No Accountability: Uncivil behaviors spread when leaders ignore or dismiss them.
+2. No Accountability: Uncivil behavior spreads when leaders ignore or dismiss it.

 3. Cultural or Personality Clashes: Differences in communication styles or work setup values can, sometimes, cause misunderstandings or conflict.

-4. Low-Quality Leadership: Leaders who demonstrate disrespectful behaviors establish a tone that breeds incivility throughout the organization.
+4. Low-Quality Leadership: Leaders who exhibit disrespectful behavior set a tone that breeds incivility throughout the organization.

-5. Unclear Expectations: If no expectations are set for employees’ behavior, employees may not be aware of what constitutes appropriate behavior.
+5. Unclear Expectations: If no expectations are set for employees’ behavior, employees may not know what constitutes appropriate conduct.

 The Impact of Incivility